Reactions to the George Floyd protests: Sports industry

-Much of the sports industry has been supportive of the protesters demanding justice for George Floyd.
+Much of the sports industry was supportive of the protesters demanding justice for George Floyd.
 Several footballers across different leagues including Jadon Sancho, Romelu Lukaku, Marcus Rashford, among other, have shown full solidarity towards the issue.
 In June 2020, Raheem Sterling on the BBC programme Newsnight, reacting to anti-racism protests around the world said that this is the time to speak up against injustice, especially in football.
 The forward remarked that there are 500 players in the Premier League of which one-third constitute of blacks, but the hierarchy has no black representative for blacks in the management.
 "It's not just taking the knee, it is about giving people the chance they deserve," he lamented on Floyd's death and lack of acceptance for black worldwide.
 On June 17, 2020, more than 3 months after the Premier League resumed, Aston Villa and Sheffield United players took a knee in support of the BLM movement before the match.

 Six-time Formula One champion Lewis Hamilton, who is the sport's first and only black driver has criticized the industry for the silence over the matter on Instagram.
 This has led to his fellow drivers expressing their views with several others supporting the campaign.
 Formula One also issued a statement echoing Hamilton's post.
 Hamilton has also launched a commission to improve diversity in racing, with Formula One launching an initiative known as "We Race As One" to tackle racial injustice.
 Former Formula One Group chairman Bernie Ecclestone caused controversy when he questioned Hamilton's initiative and adding that "Black people are more racist than what White people are".
 This has caused Hamilton to hit back at Ecclestone, calling Ecclestone as "ignorant and uneducated", with Formula One issuing a statement saying that they "completely disagree with Bernie Ecclestone’s comments that have no place in Formula 1 or society".